barreeeiroo/Firefly-III-Sankey/README.md

 - 🎚️ **Granularity Control**: Choose between aggregated or account-level views; include/exclude categories and budgets
 - 🏷️ **Category & Budget Tracking**: Visualize how money flows through your budgets and categories
 - 🔍 **Flexible Filtering**: Exclude accounts, categories, or budgets; filter by transaction amounts or account totals
+- 📦 **Smart Grouping**: Aggregate small accounts and categories into "[OTHER]" buckets for cleaner visualizations
 - 🎯 **Duplicate Handling**: Automatically handles accounts that appear as both income and expense sources
 - 🚫 **Transfer Exclusion**: Ignores internal transfers between your own accounts
 - 🌈 **Color Coded**: Different node types get distinct colors for easy identification